vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Thu Jan  5 02:21:10 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Fri Jan  6 02:26:59 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER